handracs2007/sites/blog/sbootnative/index.md

 Note that you have to adjust the environment variables (`DBHOST`, `DBPORT`, `DBNAME`, `DBUSER`, and `DBPASS`) values accordingly based on your environment.

-You can see above that the application starts only withint 0.223 seconds, compared to the JVM version which takes around 2 seconds to start.
+You can see above that the application starts only within 0.223 seconds, compared to the JVM version which takes around 2 seconds to start.

 Now, let's call again our add user API.
 ![Add user with native](adduser2.png)